Skip to main content

 • To define the transformations of an action, you define a list of HOCON Objects.
 HOCON-Objects are just like JSON-Objects (with a few added features, but more on that later).

 • Instead of allowing for just one transformer, we could potentially have multiple transformers within the same action that get executed one after the other.
-That's why we have the bracket followed by the curly brace [{ : the CustomDataFrameAction expects it's field transformers to be a list of HOCON Objects.
+That's why we have the bracket followed by the curly brace [{ : the CustomDataFrameAction expects its field transformers to be a list of HOCON Objects.

 • There's different kinds of transformers, in this case we defined a SQLDfTransformer and provided it with a custom SQL-Code.
 There are other transformer types such as ScalaCodeSparkDfTransformer, PythonCodeDfTransformer...
 More on that later.